Embeddings between Barron spaces with higher order activation functions: Introduction

 In this work, we show that many of these changes to the activation function lead to an embedding between the respective Barron spaces.
 The main idea is that we explicitly construct a push-forward map $\Theta$ for two given activation functions $\sigma$ and $\phi$ so that

 When we find a map $\Theta$, we can use it to show that the Barron norm $\norm{f}_{\B_{\phi}}$ is finite and determine the constant of embedding by using the relation $\Theta$ induces between $\Theta_{\#}\mu$ and $\mu$.
-For example, for two Lipschitz continuous activation functions $\sigma$ and $\phi$ we need $\Theta$ to be such that
+For example, for two non-ReLU Lipschitz continuous activation functions $\sigma$ and $\phi$ we need $\Theta$ to be such that

 for all $\mu$ satisfying \eqref{eq:integral_formulation} to get an embedding.
-The embeddings can be grouped into those in which one of the two activation functions is the $\repu_s$ for some $s\in\N$ and those in which neither activation function is a $\repu_s$.
+The embeddings can be grouped into those in which at least one of the two activation functions is a $\repu_s$ for some $s\geq 0$ and those in which neither activation function is a $\repu_s$.
 The former is discussed in \Cref{sec:embeddings}, whilst the latter is discussed in \Cref{sec:generic}.
 Additionally, in \Cref{sec:taylor} we show how the push-forward strategy can be used to provide embeddings from non-Barron spaces into Barron spaces by proving the embedding of the spectral Barron spaces into the Barron spaces with $\repu$ activation.
-The proven embeddings are summarized in \Cref{th:new}.
+The proven embeddings are summarized in \Cref{th:new}. \begin{theorem} Let $\psi$ and $\phi$ be Lipschitz activation functions.
+If